JustinLove/Donation-setup-interface-for-Planetary-Annihiliation-Ablegamers-event/notes.md

   - x better testing for pubsub/websocket events
   - Uber Auth??
   - Edit the feed: We had a lot of unspecified donations.
 Some of them of them got clarified out-of-band,  although outright gifts are possible.
 Have a way for donators to contact someone for retargeting if time allows.
-    - pubsub changes, local cached lists on both poll and web
+    - x pubsub changes, local cached lists on both poll and web
     - watcher
     - game mods
     - admin?